-The migration challenge represents a vicious cycle - once housing insecurity and loss start, the costs and difficulties associated with responding and remediating compound.
+A vicious cycle - once housing insecurity and loss start, the costs and difficulties associated with responding and remediating compound.
 This cycle is exacerbated by social inequalities, trauma, and violence.
 Globally, there is considerable variability in the types and scales of the risks involved depending on the pertinent climate impacts, infrastructures, health risks, inequities, type of migration (planned vs unplanned), and risks of violence.

-Current economic challenges intensified by Covid-19 and the growing inaccessibility of housing markets are worsening this situation, with migrants facing substandard living conditions and with international migration complicated by border closures.
+Current economic challenges intensified by Covid-19 and growing inaccessibility of housing markets are worsening this situation, with migrants facing substandard living conditions and with international migration complicated by border closures.